Italy's Eni to invest $26bln in North Africa over next four years, CEO says

 "Internal demand in these countries - because of demographic growth - is increasing at about 7-8% every year, this means they need gas ... they need investment," he told an energy conference in the Italian city of Ravenna.

-In the next four years, Eni will invest more than 8 billion euros each in Algeria and Libya, and about the same in Egypt, Descalzi said.
+In the next four years, Eni will invest more than 8bn euros each in Algeria and Libya, and about the same in Egypt, Descalzi said.

 Egypt had planned to become a major gas exporter after Eni discovered the Zohr offshore gas field there in 2015.
 However, domestic gas production in the country has been falling since 2021, and reached a six-year low in 2024.